Faust90/Rust_learning/notes.md

 Integer overflow is handled through wrapping (restarting from 0 and going on) in release env.
 This can be handled with some prefixes each of which has its behaviour (wrapping_*, checked_*)

+## Ownership

+Memory is managed through ownership rules check at compile time.
+Each value in Rust has a owner and only a owner at runtime.
+When the owner goes out of scope, value is dropped

+double free error: when memory of a value is freed twice
+### Stack
+Last in, first out

+### Heap
+Allocate and Point

+## Traits

+Copy and Drop are Traits that special types can be annotated with to implement specific behavious during application phases

 ## conventions

 snake_case for variable and function names.